maoberlehner/markus-oberlehner-net/content/blog/how-to-pre-render-vue-powered-websites-with-webpack.md

 tags = ["JavaScript", "Vue", "headless CMS"]
 +++

+> UPDATE: Since I wrote this article, the [vue-cli-plugin-prerender-spa](https://github.com/SolarLiner/vue-cli-plugin-prerender-spa) was created.
+I recommend that you take a look at it before you continue with this article.

 In my recent article, [we built a landing page type website powered by a headless CMS and Vue.js](https://markus.oberlehner.net/blog/building-landing-pages-with-vue-and-a-headless-cms/).
 We've seen how quickly we can build a simple site with these two technologies.
 However, there is still a major problem with the result of our work: **the loading performance is pretty terrible.**

 When we're building single-page applications, the time it takes to load the application for the first time is typically not that important.
 Because it's most likely still a lot faster than downloading a native app and, ideally, our users open our application regularly, which means we can utilize caching strategies to make sure consecutive visits are very fast.